renancpin/ip-location/README.md

 > **Column order** is also important.
 Operations that further narrow down the search (like **equality** comparisons) come first.
 That way the number of "checks" the engine might perform is reduced

+Bringing all the searched data to the index makes it unecessary to retrieve each row during lookup.
 That alone can reduce data retrieval time down to about 300ms.

 But that is not enough, and there's even more room for improvement.

-Other than column order, there is a simple adjustment that can further reduce query time
+Other than column order, there is a simple adjustment that can further reduce query time.

-Order of **data** itself, on the first column, doesn't really matter much, since the engine can choose to go up (ascending) or down (descending) based on proximity of value to index limits
+Order of **data** itself, on the first column, doesn't really matter much, since the engine can choose to go up (ascending) or down (descending) based on proximity of value to index upper or lower limits.

-But, since a range comparison has two operations (>= lower bound and <= upper bound), essentially the engine still has to check every row that fulfills the first condition in order to check on the second.
-Because it is unaware of range overlap, we can tell the engine that the second column is in descending order, so that it steps sooner into next range:
+But, since a range comparison has two operations (>= lower bound and <= upper bound), and because the database is unaware of range overlap, we can tell the engine that the second column which is already included in the index, is on **descending** order:

 ```sql
 CREATE INDEX "ip_range" ON "ip" (